 German painter Albrecht Dürer painted his second of three adult self-portraits at age 26, after he had returned from a visit to Italy, where he felt that artists were treated with more respect than in his native land.
 Here, he presents himself in a haughty, self-confident pose, with the stylish clothing of an effeminate dandy, complete with silk gloves.
 The artist’s intent appears to be presenting himself to his home audience as a master artist worthy of their praise.
 The landscape outside the window has been analyzed in numerous ways – a reminiscence of Italian travels, a reflection of inner mental states, or a prediction of things to come.
 Dürer made the Self-Portrait with oil paints on wood panel measuring 20.5 in. tall by 16.1 in. wide.
 At various points in its existence, the work was owned by Charles I of England and Philip IV of Spain.
 The 1498 Self-Portrait is now located at the Museo del Prado in Madrid.

-1498: Albrecht Dürer: The Apocalypse (Apocalypse with Pictures)
+1498: Albrecht Dürer: The Apocalypse (The Apocalypse with Pictures) [Northern Renaissance; Germany]

 In 1498, German artist Albrecht Dürer published a new edition of the Book of Revelation, called Apocalypse with Pictures, in both German and Latin.
 The book contained 15 woodcut prints by Dürer illustrating the terror and calamity of St. John’s apocalyptic visions so dramatically that his prints soon made him famous throughout Europe.
 The timing of the book couldn’t have been better.
 It was 1498 and many Christians believed that the year 1500 might bring the Apocalypse predicted in the Bible.
 Dürer’s woodcut technique was astonishing – he defied the limitations of the process and created highly detailed, realistic monochrome images.
 Each book, which measured 15.2 in. tall by 11 in. wide, emphasized the illustrations by placing them on the right (or recto) page, with the text on the left (verso) side.
 While the entire set of prints received acclaim, the most famous was The Four Horsemen of the Apocalypse, in which Dürer effectively uses parallel lines and strong diagonal motion to depict Death, Famine, War and Plague wreaking havoc (see first image, above).
 Other prints shown above are: (2) St. John Devouring the Book; (3) Opening the Fifth and Sixth Seals; and (4) The Woman Clothed with the Sun and the Seven-Headed Dragon.